IBCHgenomic/genovaranno/README.md

 Usage: genovaranno <COMMAND>

 Commands:
-  cu-igenerate            prepapre the CUI for the medgen omim                    OMIM and Evidence Annotator clin-var-omim-evidence  clinicvar OMIM and Evidence annotator ncbi-annotate           NCBI gene annotate annotator               Multistage annotation linker vcf-clin-var-annotate   annotate vcf to clinvar and medgen phenotype-linker        Phenotype associations help                    Print this message or the help of the given subcommand(s)
+  cuigenerate          prepapre the CUI for the medgen omim                 OMIM and Evidence Annotator clinvaromimevidence  clinicvar OMIM and Evidence annotator ncbiannotate         NCBI gene annotate annotator            Multistage annotation linker vcfclinvarannotate   annotate vcf to clinvar and medgen phenotypelinker      Phenotype associations databases            Download databases help                 Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help